Bridge Challenge Plate

 The Bridge Challenge Plate is one of the events at Henley Royal Regatta on the River Thames at Henley-on-Thames in England.
 Crews of women's eight-oared boats below the standard of the Remenham Challenge Cup can enter, although international standard heavyweight crews are not permitted to row in the Bridge Challenge Plate.

+History

+The introduction of the Bridge Challenge Plate was announced by the Stewards of Henley Royal Regatta on 10 December 2024.